-Our other retained interest in securitized assets, the residual assets, are classified asavailable-for-sale securities and carried at fair value on the consolidated balance sheets in Other Assets.
+Our other retained interest in securitized assets, the residual assets, are accounted for as available-for-sale securities and carried at fair value on the consolidated balance sheets in other assets.
 We generally do not sell our residual assets.
 Our residual assets are evaluated for impairment on a quarterly basis.
 Interest income related to the residual assets is recognized using the effective interest rate method.
-If there is a change in expected cash flows related to the residual assets, we calculate a new yield based on the current amortized cost of the residual assets and the revised expected cash flows.
+If there is a change in the expected cash flows related to the residual assets, we calculate a new yield based on the current amortized cost of the residual assets and the revised expected cash flows.
 This yield is used prospectively to recognize interest income.